lucidrains/progen/README.md

 - [ ] train tfrecords from google cloud storage path
 - [ ] generate validation tfrecords
 - [ ] add panda integration with GO annotations
-- [ ] config to annotation to template string with jinja2
+- [ ] config to annotation to template string with jinja2 - use jinja2 for wandb html logging as well
 - [ ] model parallelism with pjit
 - [ ] manage experimental tracker state, and also allow ability to turn it off by piping to noop
 - [ ] resume from correct place in tfrecord even if batch size is changed inbetween runs, display number of sequences processed (aiming for 1 billion)
+- [ ] add a confirmation before clearing a folder for --new run
-- [ ] engineer mask in cross entropy loss so that padding can be reused as end-of-string token
+- [x] engineer mask in cross entropy loss so that padding can be reused as end-of-string token
 - [x] flip seq # annotation order with prob set in config
 - [x] keep N last checkpoints